-In addition to outlining the projected wood supply forecast, the GDP shall also include details regarding but not limited to road requirements, fish and wildlife, recreation, grazing, access management, aesthetics, Firesmart and forest health issues within the planning area.
-It is expected that there will be substantial discussion on significant issues with Alberta before the FHP is submitted.
-This discussion could take place in the form of a periodic meeting.
-First Nations consultation of the GDP is a requirement of the Alberta's First Nations Consultation Guidelines on Land Management and Resource Development.
+In addition to outlining the projected wood supply forecast, the GDP shall also include details regarding but not limited to road requirements, fish and wildlife, recreation, grazing, access management, aesthetics, FireSmart and forest health issues within the planning area.
+Fish and Wildlife will annually provide FWMIS information for years 2 through 5 of the GDP, to forest operators for use in FHP development to ensure protection of known sensitive sites.

+First Nations consultation of the GDP is a requirement of Alberta's First Nations Consultation Guidelines on Land Management and Resource Development.